otisai/FiveM-Suite/README.md

 ``otis-ids`` - Added 07/24/2024 | Display player names and IDs above their heads (client-side) for a configured amount of time. ``/ids``

+## Installation

+Everything inside of this repository will be uploaded completely ready to go; simply drop the "otis-SCRIPT" folder inside of your resources folder, add ``ensure otis-SCRIPT`` to your server.cfg, and you're ready to rock.

 ## Contributing

 As always, contributions are encouraged and welcomed.
 If you want a feature implemented and it has not yet been made, feel free to take a crack at it and make a PR when you are finished!